scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** fire

 You summon a flaming skull at position in range you can see.
 At the end of each of your turns the skull breathes fire at all creatures in its zone of control.
 Make a spellcasting roll against the creatures defense.
-On success they take 1 wound in fire damage and gain Burn 1, or Burn 2 on a critical.
+On success they take 1/0 in fire damage and gain Burn 1, or Burn 2 on a critical.
 On your turn you may spend 3 AP to move the skull up to 5 tiles and change its facing.
 If the skull moves more than 10 tiles from you the spell ends.

 Add an enhanced die and increase the duration by 1 turn for every level cast above 3rd.